Description

 Applying this definition to our asset in some examples:

-• Looking at the average days under water of 54 days in the last 5 years of NASDAQ 100 Strategy, we see it is relatively lower, thus better in comparison to the benchmark SPY (122 days)
+• The average days under water over 5 years of NASDAQ 100 Strategy is 38 days, which is lower, thus better compared to the benchmark SPY (123 days) in the same period.

 Performance (YTD)